zain-x/container/mdContainer/labs/Lab06-Part02.md

 ### IBattleStates interface
 - Define an interface named IBattleStates to represent common battle-related properties.
-- Define properties within the interface to represent attributes shared by characters involved in battle: Name Health, AttackPower, Defense.
+- Define properties within the interface to represent attributes shared by characters involved in the battle: Name Health, AttackPower, Defense.
 - Implement the IBattleStates interface in classes that participate in battles: Player and Monster.
 - Ensure that each class implementing the interface provides concrete implementations for all properties defined in the interface.